Recipe Overview

 - Red Skin Potatoes: You’ll need about a pound and a half of these tender skinned potatoes.
 Yukon gold potatoes are another variety that works really well or those really cool purple potatoes.
 Try a colorful mixture!
 There’s no need to peel the potatoes first.
 Just give them a light scrubbing.
 Size isn’t really important as long as you cut them into evenly sized cubes.

-- Kosher Salt: Coarse salt is great for roasting because it gives nice little pops of flavor.
-Fine salt is okay but you’ll want to use a bit less.
+- Kosher Salt & Coarsely Ground Black Pepper: Coarse salt is great for roasting because it gives nice little pops of flavor.
+If you use fine salt, use a little less.

 How To Make The Crispiest Potatoes